 In order to become a member of Falls Township Rifle and Pistol Association, you must be sponsored by a program.
 There are two options:

-- Sponsorship by a shooting program that runs matches open to the public; or
+- Sponsorship by a shooting program that runs matches open to the public (see the list at the bottom of the page); or

 - Sponsorship by the education program after taking and passing a qualifying pistol shooting course at FTRPA.